Etymology of Mohiniattam

 Type and Theme of Mohiniattam

-Mohiniattam is also known as the 'Dance of the Celestial Female magicians'.
+Mohiniattam is also known as the 'Dance of the Celestial Female Magicians'.
 It is essentially a solo dance, performed by female dancers.
-However, the basis of this dance also signifies the transformation of Lord Vishnu into a female form and also the concept of Ardhnareeshwara that is male and female as one.
+However, the basis of this dance also signifies the transformation of Lord Vishnu into a female form and showcases the concept of Ardhanarishvara, which is the combination of the male and female as one.
 Like many other dance forms, this was also restricted to the Devadasis.
-The theme of Mohiniattam is love and devotion to god.
-Delicate themes of love are performed with suggestive abhinaya
+The theme of Mohiniattam is love and devotion to God.
+Delicate themes of love are performed with suggestive abhinaya, subtle gestures, rhythmic footwork and lilting music.
+Mohiniattam signifies the dance of enchanters that causes destruction of the wicked and brings delight and pleasure to the good.
+Unlike other classical dance forms, Mohiniattam draws upon secular and social themes rather than religious mythology, the age-old stirring tales from the Ramayana, the Mahabharata and the Indian Puranas.

 Style and Technique of Mohiniattam